matheuristic/plan9port-config/README.md

 see the `fontscripts` folder for scripts that leverage `fontsrv` to convert vector fonts to Plan 9 subf format.

-**Note**: There is currently a bug when scaling Plan 9 bitmap (subf) fonts such that when the bitmap font is scaled (more than 1x), the last rune of any of its subfont ranges prints an incorrect glyph.
-For example, `/lib/font/bit/lucsans/euro.8.font` uses a subfont `lsr.14` for character range `0x0000` through `0x00FF`.
-Without scaling, the character corresponding to `0x00FF` (ÿ) prints correctly.
-However, when the bitmap font is scaled to 2x (Button2 on `Font 2*/lib/font/bit/lucsans/euro.8.font`), that same character prints as an empty character.
-To address, either don't use scaled bitmap fonts (that is, only load bitmap fonts using an explicit 1x scale like `1*/lib/font/bit/lucsans/euro.8.font` so switching to HiDPI will not scale the font) or apply the patch `plan9port-libdraw-scalesubfontfix.patch` in the `patches` subdirectory.

 ## Keyboard bindings

 Despite the mouse-centricity of the Plan 9 system (so plan9port too),